 Fax: (905) 524-0069

-Patty Solomon is the Associate Dean (Health Sciences) and Director, School of Rehabilitation Science.
+Dr. Solomon is a Professor in the School of Rehabilitation Science.
+Dr. Solomon was the Associate Dean (Health Sciences) and Director, School of Rehabilitation Science from 2011-2018.
 Dr. Solomon is among the first rehabilitation scientists to develop a research program in the emerging area of HIV, disability and the role of rehabilitation.
 She has received CIHR funding for her research related to disability experienced by women living with HIV and on the influence of aging on adults living with HIV.
 She has been on the board of directors of two AIDS service organizations and is currently working with a team to examine HIV and disability in a global context.

 Please contact Dr. Solomon if interested.

 Coman L & Solomon P. Problem Based Learning.
 In: Bradshaw MJ & Lowenstein AJ, editors.
 Innovative Teaching Strategies in Nursing and Related Health Professions.7th ed.
 Sudbury, MA: Jones & Bartlett Learning.
 2017. p.
 179-87.

 O'Brien KK, Bayoumi AM, Solomon P, Tang A, Murzin K, Chan Carusone S, et al. Evaluating a community-based exercise intervention with adults living with HIV: protocol for an interrupted time series study.
 BMJ Open.
 2016;6(10):e013618.